gajus/eslint-plugin-jsdoc/.README/rules/multiline-blocks.md

 and configure them in a certain manner, you might effectively be prohibiting all jsdoc blocks!

+Also allows for preventing text at the very beginning or very end of blocks.

 #### Options

 A single options object with the following properties.